 “RTO” means regional transmission operator or any successor to the functions thereof.

-“SDP” means, for the Facility, the Steam delivery point located at ___________________.
+“SDP” means, for the Facility, the Steam delivery point as provided in the Steam Agreement.

 “SERC” shall mean Southeast Electric Reliability Council, and any successor entity with the same or similar responsibilities.